 50.996 CME Mission Statement:

-MSSNY, in order to provide the physicians of the State with the means to enhance their competence to deliver high quality medical care, affirms it obligation to support a statewide system of effective continuing medical education.
+MSSNY, in order to provide the physicians of the State with the means to enhance their competence to deliver high quality medical care, affirms its obligation to support a statewide system of effective continuing medical education.
 The goal of this system is to upgrade medical care throughout the State by maintaining, augmenting and updating physicians’ medical knowledge, skills and attitudes in order to facilitate their delivery of medical care to their patients.
 This CME system shall include educational activities relevant to the practice of all recognized medical disciplines.
 To implement this most effectively, MSSNY, in addition to the educational offerings it provides and sponsors directly, shall also interact and cooperate with other creditable sponsors and providers of continuing medical education.
 It shall be the policy of MSSNY that its continuing medical education offerings be reasonably accessible at reasonable cost to all physicians.
 MSSNY shall utilize all conventional formats and modes to provide and deliver continuing medical education.
-(Council 9/20/84; Reaffirmed Council 12/19/91; Revised Council 1/25/07..See Policy 50.993)
+(Council 9/20/84; Reaffirmed Council 12/19/91; Revised Council 1/25/07..See Policy 50.993; Reaffirmed HOD 2017)

 50.997 Mandated CME: